AnilBK/ANIL/README.md

 *Fig: The generated C code from the second \_\_contains\_\_ method in the first screenshot.*

-## Documentation:
-You can find example CPL code in the [examples/](examples/) directory.
-The examples can be viewed serially to learn various features of the language.

 ## Requirements:
 - C compiler.
 - Python.